Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 4. Other Cost Factors

-Preparation Costs for Procedures
+Document Preparation Costs

 Current and Future Fee Trends

-There are reports that the government is discussing significant fee increases from fiscal year 2026 onwards (e.g., renewal ¥30,000+, permanent residence ¥100,000+ possible) — however, these have not yet been finalized into law.
+- There are reports that the government is discussing significant fee increases from fiscal year 2026 onwards (e.g., renewal ¥30,000+, permanent residence ¥100,000+ possible) — however, these have not yet been finalized into law

 Need to apply for or change your status of residence in Japan?